Child and Adolescent Services

 Oaklawn partners with schools, community agencies and other organizations to provide behavioral health services in a variety of environments and contexts.
 Some of our partnerships include:

-- Oaklawn partners with Elkhart Community and Goshen Middle Schools to provide system of care facilitators to assist in accessing mental health or other community services for children.
+Oaklawn partners with school systems across Elkhart and St. Joseph Counties to provide mental health liaisons to assist in accessing mental health or other community services for youth.

 - Oaklawn also partners with South Bend Community Schools to provide STAND (Students Taking a New Direction), a grant funded evidence-based Student Assistance Program that targets prevention of drug and alcohol use.